ojahnukainen/todo-app/README.md

 I have not follwed any tutorial while working with this.

 ## Basics
 So this is just front done with React.
 Has been created with Vite.
 Todo tasks are saved in the local db.json file and is run with json-server.
 Basic light/dark theme has been included.
+This application is usable also in tablet and phone sizes.

 ## To run the app
 To get everything up and running